Privacy and Legal Disclaimers

 Personally Identifiable Information

-As a general rule, the Department does not collect PII about you when you visit our website, unless you choose to provide such information to us.
+As a general rule, DHS does not collect PII about you when you visit our website, unless you choose to provide such information to us.
 Submitting PII through our website is voluntary.
-By doing so, you are giving the Department your permission to use the information for a specific, stated purpose.
-However, not providing certain information may result in the Department’s inability to provide you with the service you desire.
+By doing so, you are giving DHS your permission to use the information for a specific, stated purpose.
+However, not providing certain information may prevent us from providing you with the service you desire.

 We only share the PII you give us with another government agency if your inquiry relates to that agency, or as otherwise required by law.
 We never create individual profiles or give your PII to any private organizations.
-The Department of Homeland Security never collects information for commercial marketing.
+We never collect information for commercial marketing.

 The notice must address the following criteria: